 Check before going to see a property how much deposit is required and on what terms.

-The Citizen’s Advice Bureau may be able to work through the rules and help with your application form.
+Citizen’s Advice tenancy deposit guidelines outline the rules and provides help with your application form.
 You may also need references from previous addresses and from your employer.